Observational and Thermodynamic aspects of one-dimensional Dark Energy EoS parametrization models: Results based on observational analysis

 \subsection{One and Two Dimensional Posterior Constraints}

-In Fig.~\ref{fig:GZ_w0}, we present the marginalized one-- and two--dimensional posterior distributions for the Gong--Zhang Type~I (GZ1) and Type~II (GZ2) dark--energy parametrizations, obtained by combining supernovae (DES--SN5YR, Pantheon+SH0ES, and Union3), BAO, and cosmic chronometer $H(z)$ data.
-For the GZ1 model, the top left panel shows the $68\%$ and $95\%$ confidence regions in the $\Omega_m$--$w_0$ plane, while the top right panel displays the corresponding marginalized one--dimensional posterior of $w_0$, with all data combinations consistently favoring values close to the cosmological--constant limit and exhibiting only mild shifts depending on the supernova sample used; the substantial overlap of the contours indicates good mutual consistency among the datasets.
-The bottom panel presents analogous results for the GZ2 model, where the two--dimensional contours in the $\Omega_m$--$w_0$ plane again show strong agreement between different dataset combinations, while the one--dimensional posteriors reveal a well--constrained negative value of $w_0$, characteristic of the GZ2 parametrization.
-Compared to GZ1, the GZ2 model yields noticeably tighter constraints on $w_0$, reflecting its reduced parameter degeneracy with $\Omega_m$.
-Overall, both parametrizations lead to stable and well--behaved posterior distributions, with no significant tension among the low--redshift datasets considered.
+Figure~\ref{fig:GZ_w0} presents the marginalized one-- and two--dimensional posterior distributions for the Gong--Zhang Type~I (GZ1) and Type~II (GZ2) dark--energy parametrizations obtained from the combined analyses of supernovae (DES--SN5YR, Pantheon+SH0ES, and Union3), BAO, cosmic chronometer $H(z)$, and $f\sigma_8$ observations.
+The upper panels correspond to the GZ1 model, where panel~(a) shows the $68\%$ and $95\%$ confidence contours in the $\Omega_m$--$\omega_0$ plane and panel~(b) displays the corresponding marginalized posterior distributions of $\omega_0$.
+All dataset combinations consistently favor values of $\omega_0$ close to the cosmological--constant limit $\omega_0=-1$, with only mild shifts among the different supernova compilations.
+The strong overlap of the confidence contours further indicates a high level of consistency between the observational datasets.
+The lower panels show the corresponding results for the GZ2 parametrization.
+Similar to GZ1, the confidence contours in the $\Omega_m$--$\omega_0$ plane exhibit substantial overlap among the different dataset combinations, demonstrating stable parameter estimation across the low--redshift probes considered.
+However, compared to GZ1, the GZ2 model prefers comparatively less negative values of $\omega_0$ together with slightly higher values of $\Omega_m$.
+The one--dimensional posterior distributions in panel~(d) are also noticeably narrower, indicating tighter constraints on $\omega_0$ and a comparatively reduced degeneracy between $\Omega_m$ and the dark--energy equation--of--state parameter.
+Overall, both parametrizations produce well--behaved and statistically consistent posterior distributions without showing any significant tension among the observational datasets.\\